francofaa/digital-garden-jekyll-template/_wikis/1_argot/Arc03/Phase 1 - Emergency Powers and the Coalition - Day 1-13.md

 ## The Battle of Aurochs Island

-*1st Summertide 1061*
+*1st Summertide 1061 FA*

-The first engagement **Battle of Aurochs Island** is won by the Argoti as they relieve the people of Aurochs Island from the Mineosi encroachment. [[The Deathless One]] departs after PS Admirable Effort is disappeared. [[Leandro Damaskenos]], now no longer facing the terrifying presence of the Deathless One, is able to fend off the Mineosi contingent that has arrived.
+The first engagement **Battle of Aurochs Island** is won by the Argoti as they relieve the people of Aurochs Island from the Mineosi encroachment. [[The Deathless One]] departs after [[PS Admirable Effort]] is disappeared. [[Leandro Damaskenos]], now no longer facing the terrifying presence of the Deathless One, is able to fend off the Mineosi contingent that has arrived.
 He rushes back to Argot to confer with [[Hespero]] and [[Armand Colodrise]] to determine how to best wage this war.

 The three execute a soft coup, led primarily by Leandro, the only office-holder, and obtain emergency powers from the [[Citizen Assembly]] (hand-selected by Hespero) and the [[City Council]] (with favors called in by Armand).
 The result is